augustonf/fitText/README.md

 A good idea is to call fitText when the size of the parent containers might change, for example whenever the window resizes.

+<h2>6.
+Probable upgrades</h2>

+Find appropiate font-size using a binary search to reduce algorithm complexity from O(n) to O(log n).
+Nevertheless, the maximum value for n is the height of the parent container in px.